0EnIgma1/Hand-Distance-Estimation/README.md

 Bounding box method uses the hand's bounding box width and height.
 Converts the pixel values into centimeter(cm).

+[x] Prone to erros due to hand angles

 ## Index Position method

 >- dist_fp.py

 Index postion methods finds the distance between Index 0 and Index 1 in mediapipe hand index landmarks and converts the value into centimeter(cm).

+The distance between Indices were found using hypot() function

+The hypot() method returns the Euclidean norm.
+The Euclidian norm is the distance from the origin to the coordinates given.

 Both methods have an error or 1-2 cm.